The Best CBD Products for Pets

 How to Give Your Pet CBD

 The most common way to give your animal CBD is by using a tincture and putting drops on their food.
-Treats such as CBD infused, freeze-dried salmon and chicken are also available.
+Chews, treats, and biscuits such as CBD infused, freeze-dried salmon and chicken are also available.

 Regarding dosing, the general rule is 1-5 mg CBD for every 10 lbs of body weight.
 One option is to start with a dose in the middle of that range and see how your pet responds, watching for any positive or negative changes in appetite, mood, movement, bathroom behavior, and sleep cycles.
 Usually, the product will start working within an hour.
 From there you can adjust the dosage to see how they respond.
 If you don’t see any results, gradually increase the dosage, and keep in mind that it may take up to a week to start noticing benefits.